The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Analysis and Results

 \subsubsection{Burst Spectral Properties}

 Burst spectra were extracted using all the counts within their $T_{90}$ interval.
+We then filtered the spectra to include counts only from the Xenon layers and from all active PCUs other than PCU 0.
+PCU 0 was ignored because of the loss of its propane layer and due to its frequent breakdowns.
 Background intervals were extracted from long, hand-selected, featureless intervals prior to the bursts.
 Response matrices were created using the \texttt{FTOOL} \texttt{pcarsp}.
-The burst spectra were grouped such that there were at least 15 counts per bin after background subtraction.
+The burst spectra were grouped such that there were at least 10 counts per bin after background subtraction.
 Burst spectra, background spectra, and response matrices were then read into the spectral fitting package \texttt{XSPEC}\footnote{\url{http://xspec.gsfc.nasa.gov}} v12.3.1.
 The spectra were fit to photoelectrically absorbed blackbodies using the column density found by \citet{dv06b}.
 Only bins in the 2--30~keV band were included in the fits.
 The blackbody model provided an adequate fit for bursts 1 through 5; model parameters are presented in Table~\ref{tab:bursts}.